 Examples of Idea Generation

 Ideas are present all around us.
 We see a lot of big and successful companies doing well.
 They all started with an idea.
-For example, Airbnb was started when two designers had spare space and hosted travellers.
+For example, Airbnb was started when two designers had spare space and hosted travelers.

 Importance of Idea Generation